KWHuang1112/ImageScraping/README.md

 # ImageScraping

-This is examples for image scraping via python.
+Below are examples of image scraping using Python.

-You may use
+You can use these examples to perform batch image downloads from websites.
+However, you must be aware of copyright issues.